 If you have a lot of development activity in your Org, setting up a formal change management system — alongside or in lieu of a ticketing system like Jira or ServiceNow — is the best way to maintain accountability and transparency when cleaning up, deprecating or altering any customizations.

-Want more resources on streamlining your Salesforce Org?
+Want more resources on Salesforce data cleansing, or streamlining your Org?
 Watch a webinar covering some of the topics we discuss in this post, or better yet, get in touch to book a consultation and see if there’s a place for Strongpoint in your project:

 Want to keep reading?